daniqss/dotfiles/README.md

 cd dotfiles
 ./install/install_packages.sh
 ```
+> [!WARNING]
-> **Warning:** The script will install remove all the config folders that may conflict with the dotfiles.
+> The script will install remove all the config folders that may conflict with the dotfiles.
 > Make sure to backup your files before running the script.